Sandy-exe/MoneyTor-Expense-Tracker/README.md

 - **Stats Screen**: The stats screen provides users with insights into their expenses and incomes, summarizing data to help manage their finances effectively.

-- **Expense Table & Pending Operations**: The app maintains two primary tables in the local SQLite database: `expense_table` and `expense_pending_table`.
+- **Expense Table & Pending Operations**: The app maintains two primary tables in the local SQLite database: `expense_table` and `expense_pending_sync_table`.
     - The `expense_table` stores the core expense records.
-    - The `expense_pending_table` stores pending operations (insert, update, delete) performed while offline.
+    - The `expense_pending_sync_table` stores pending operations (insert, update, delete) performed while offline.
 These operations are tracked and saved locally, ensuring that the user’s actions are not lost when the app is offline.
-    - Once the device is online, background jobs using **WorkManager** automatically sync the changes from the `expense_pending_table` to Firebase, updating the remote database with the offline operations.
+    - Once the device is online, background jobs using **WorkManager** automatically sync the changes from the `expense_pending_sync_table` to Firebase, updating the remote database with the offline operations.

 ## Project Structure